Mopinion-com/mopinion-python-api/docs/help.rst

 The Mopinion Python Client API is maintained by Mopinion Development Team.
 Everyone is encouraged to file bug reports, feature requests, and pull requests through GitHub.
-For more information please email our Support Team at support@mopinion.com.
+For more information please `Contact Us <https://mopinion.com/en/company/contact-us/>`_.